-2. Case
+2. Report of the Case

-A 58-year-old female with no previous medical history came to the emergency department after feeling that "her heart abruptly began pounding" while at work.
-She stated that her work as an airline ground staff involved walking large distances every day and never had she experienced such symptoms before.
-Her symptoms had persisted for 3-4 hours and were now associated with a sensation of midchest tightness and a feeling of lightheadedness.
-She had been a lifetime non-smoker, occasionally drank a glass of wine and had never abused any illicit drugs.
-An electrocardiogram (ECG) demonstrated a narrow complex tachycardia with no discernable P waves, at a rate of 160 beats per minute.
-An attempt at closed nose blowing (Valsalva Maneuver) reverted her supraventricular tachycardia (SVT) back to normal sinus rhythm at a rate of 98 beats per minute.
-The palpitations resolved but she continued to have mild discomfort in the center of her chest.
+A 58-year-old, otherwise healthy, woman who presented to our emergency department (ED) after feeling that her heart abruptly began pounding at work.
+She indicated that, while her work as an airline ground staff involved walking large distances every day, she never experienced such symptoms before.
+These symptoms persisted for 3-4 hours and patient also developed retrosternal chest tightness and lightheadedness.
+She had been a lifetime nonsmoker, occasionally drank a glass of wine and had never abused any illicit drugs.
+An electrocardiogram (ECG) performed in the ED demonstrated a narrow complex tachycardia with no discernable P waves, at a rate of 160 beats per minute.
+An attempt at closed nose blowing (Valsalva Maneuver) in the ER reverted her supraventricular tachycardia (SVT)

+back to normal sinus rhythm at a rate of 98 beats per minute.
+This resolved her palpitations but she continued to have mild discomfort in the center of her chest.
 Her blood pressure was 143/90 mm of Hg, temperature 98.3°F and she was saturating 99% breathing 18 breaths per minute of room air.
 Her cardiovascular examination was noncontributory.
-She had no jugular venous distention, a regular heart rate with no murmurs or gallop on auscultation, equal air entry in her lungs and no lower extremity edema.
-Laboratory analysis revealed a troponin elevation of 1.39 ng/ml (normal <0.015 ng/ml).
+She had no jugular venous distention, a regular heart rate with no murmurs or gallop on auscultation, equal air entry in her lungs and no edema in her extremities.
+Lab analysis revealed a troponin elevation of 1.39 ng/ml (normal <0.015 ng/ml).
 All other hematological and biochemical tests were within normal limits.
-Her elevated troponin was attributed to a Type II myocardial nnfarction from the SVT (likely atrioventricular nodal reentrant tachycardia).
+Her elevated troponin was attributed to a Type II Myocardial Infarction from the SVT (likely atrioventricular nodal reentrant tachycardia).
 An electrophysiological (EP) study and a with possible ablation was planned.
-However because of the continuous chest tightness and elevation in the troponin, a cardiac catheterization was performed prior to the EP study to rule out coronary artery disease.
+However, because of persistence of her chest tightness and elevation in her troponin a cardiac catheterization prior to the EP study was performed to rule out coronary artery disease.

 Her right radial artery was accessed using the modified Seldinger technique and a 6 French Glidesheath was placed.
 A J wire was advanced under fluoroscopic guidance to the level of the arch of the aorta.
 Even with deep inspiration the wire repeatedly selectively entered the descending aorta instead of the ascending aorta [Figure 1A].
 Subsequent attempts to direct an angled guidewire into the ascending aorta resulted in the patient experiencing central crushing chest pain and all catheter and wire manipulations were stopped.
 Subclavian angiography during catheter withdrawal demonstrated dissection of an aberrantly origination right subclavian artery [Figure 1B].
-The patient's pain resolved.
-Cardiothoracic surgery's guidance was obtained and the patient was taken immediately for a chest computed tomography (CT) scan.
+The patients pain resolved.
+Cardiothoracic surgery's guidance was obtained and the patient was taken immediately for a CT (computed tomography) scan.

 The CT scan demonstrated dissection of the retroesophageal right subclavian artery [Figure 1C].
 The dissection extended down the descending aorta and terminated in the iliac arteries with no obvious malperfusion [Figure 1D].
-The Stanford B dissection was managed medically with an esmolol drip.
-A repeat CT scan 3 days after did not show any progression of the aortic dissection and the patient remained free of chest pain.
-She was discharged home on oral beta blockers with a plan for a short follow-up with cardiothoracic surgery and a repeat CT scan in 4 weeks.
+Her Stanford B dissection was managed medically with an esmolol drip.
+A repeat CT scan in 3 days did not show any progression of the dissection and the patient remained free of chest pain.
+She was discharged home on oral beta blockers with a plan for a short follow up with cardiothoracic surgery and a repeat CT scan in 4 weeks.